by Sally Matheny

 Atheist, Greg Lukianoff, wrote an interesting article for Forbes about his observance of “a sustained effort to punish evangelicals or push them off campus to a degree that would never be tolerated if aimed at other religious groups.”

-He mentions college dormitory RAs at one American university who were banned from leading Bible study meetings in their own rooms on their own time.
+He mentions an American university's dormitory Resident Assistants who were banned from leading Bible study meetings in their own rooms on their own time.
 Two other American universities are telling Christian students they can’t be recognized student groups because their beliefs “discriminate” against non-Christians.

 So, what are America’s Christians to do?